ry2009/avxLLM-local-inference/README.md

 For tuning tips and benchmarking flows, see `docs/throughput_playbook.md`.
 For pre/post training playbooks, check `docs/prepost_playbook.md`.
 For the hands-on lab walkthrough, see `docs/lab_review_checklist.md`.
+For Rust tokenizer details + benchmarks, see `docs/rust_speedups.md`.
 For macOS-specific toolchain notes (Homebrew, LLVM, Python/Rust steps), see `docs/mac_setup.md`.
 For a scripted end-to-end walkthrough, see `docs/quickstart_pipeline.md`.